TheRealAnonymous008/quartz/content/details/narrative/plot/Story Theme.md

 # Themes
 * *Stick to one theme.
 Too many themes means you end up saying nothing.
 One theme means your audience has room for interpretation.*
+* *The theme is not the message*.
+A work can explore a theme deeply without having an explicit message and still be profound.
+The message imparts an idea into the audience.

 * Story is an instrument by which you unite ideas and emotions--where you create epiphanies for the audiences at will through **aesthetic emotion**. *Stories combine ideas with emotion to give an immediate meaningful emotional experience*.
 	* In contrast to everyday experiences where meaning is arrived at through introspection